ostreedev/ostree/docs/manual/repository-management.md

 complete system.
 This might be where human testers get involved, for example.

-The build system can "promote" the `buildmaster` commit that passed testing like this:
+A basic way to "promote" the `buildmaster` commit that passed testing like this:

 ```